maina001/code-challenge-1/README.md

 @@ -58,12 +62,21 @@ we call the grading function at the end
    ```
   ### step 3
-  to run the .js file we use the following command in our terminal
+  To run the .js file we use the following command in our terminal
         `node nameOfYourJsFile.js`

 `node nameOfYourJsFile.js`